-- conduct our current and future clinical trials and additional preclinical research of APR-246; - initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify and develop additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand, protect and enforce our intellectual property portfolio; - acquire or in-license other drugs and technologies; - defend against any claims of infringement, misappropriation or other violation of third-party intellectual property; - hire and retain additional clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company; and - operate as a public company.
+- · conduct our current and future clinical trials and additional preclinical research of APR-246; - · initiate and continue research and preclinical and clinical development of our other product candidates; - · seek to identify and develop additional product candidates;

+- · seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - · maintain, expand, protect and enforce our intellectual property portfolio; - · acquire or in-license other drugs and technologies; - defend against any claims of infringement, misappropriation or other violation of third-party intellectual property; - · hire and retain additional clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company; and - · continue to operate as a public company.
-Upon the closing of this offering, we expect to incur additional costs associated with operating as a public company.

 Furthermore, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.